llJochemll/quirks/README.md

 quirks is a small library to facilitate programming with traits and mixins.<br/>
 See https://lljochemll.github.io/quirks/ for documentation and examples

-Note: the API is very unstable right now as I'm experimenting with what I think is useful

 Some features:

 ### Quirks template